EhMaNa/KotlinMathGame/README.md

 # KotlinMathGame
  Math Game - Android Application

-## Descrtiption
+## Description
-This project is a simple math game
+This project is a simple math game aimed at kids and designed them in mind created with the kotlin progr